cschladetsch/CppAsmGcd/Readme.md

 This project demonstrates the integration of a NASM (x86-64 Assembly) function with a modern C++23 program to compute the Least Common Multiple (LCM) of two 64-bit integers.
 The project is built using GCC, NASM, and CMake.

+Really shows that python is based on C.

+And that ultra-customised manual Assembly is not much faster than C++.

+But it is still faster!

 ## Features
 - **LCM Calculation**: Uses the Euclidean algorithm to compute the Greatest Common Divisor (GCD) in assembly, which is then used to compute the LCM in C++.
 - **Efficient Assembly Code**: The GCD function is implemented in optimized x86-64 NASM assembly for high performance.